RobicaCodeaza/wellspring-life/README.md

 - Supabase Provides a CLI for JavaScript but sometimes updating Arrays inside a Row needed a personal touch and help from our friend SQL.

-### 🪝 React Custom Hooks and TypeScript Practices:
+### 🪝 React Custom Hooks

-- TypeScript allowed to catch errors early in production while working with defined data provided by Supabase dataTypes.
-Defining custom hooks(ex: usage of local storage) represented a good principle of DRY.
+- Defining custom hooks(ex: usage of local storage) represented a good principle of DRY.
+- It allows creating of a more structural programming experience and provides a clear vision of the functionality of every component.

 ### 🏰 UI Component Library and Reusable Components - Styled Components